Tinea corporis; Fungal infection - body; Tinea circinata; Ringworm - body

 Use creams that treat fungal infections.

-- Creams that contain miconazole, clotrimazole, ketoconazole, terbinafine, or oxiconazole, or other antifungal medicines are often effective in controlling ringworm.
+- Creams that contain miconazole, clotrimazole, ketoconazole, terbinafine, or oxiconazole, or other antifungal medicines, are often useful in controlling ringworm.

 - You can buy some of these creams over-the-counter, or your provider may give you a prescription.